 That’s where the softener’s second tank comes in.
 This tank is where softening salts are stored.
 Softener salt is made of potassium chloride or sodium chloride.
-This tank holds brine (salt water) that is rich in the same sodium ions used in the resin.
+This tank holds brine (saltwater) that is rich in the same sodium ions used in the resin.

-Now the process is reversed – the brine, which has a greater salt concentration than ordinary salt water, is pushed into the softener’s main tank and is used to thoroughly rinse off the undesired metal ions which are then flushed down the drain.
+Now the process is reversed – the brine, which has a greater salt concentration than ordinary saltwater, is pushed into the softener’s main tank and is used to thoroughly rinse off the undesired metal ions which are then flushed down the drain.
 The resin beads are then refreshed and can make their magic once more.

 This second process is known as regeneration.
 It takes a while to complete, so the water softener is usually set up to initiate the regeneration process at night.
-The good models will actually do this automatically at a time which is convenient (or when it’s needed) and they will only use the exact amount of water needed.
+The good models will actually do this automatically at a time that is convenient (or when it’s needed) and they will only use the exact amount of water needed.

 Are there water softeners that don’t use salt?